jonschipp/ISLET/README.md

-pull  	        | Checkout master branch and run git pull install-docker  | Installs latest Docker from Docker repo (Ubuntu only) user-config     | Configures a demo user account, sudoer file, and sshd with security in mind system-config   | Configures ulimit for the Docker
+pull  	        | Checkout master branch and run git pull install-docker  | Installs latest Docker from Docker repo (Ubuntu only) user-config     | Configures a demo user account, sudoer file, and sshd with security in mind system-config   | Configures ulimit for the system

 ### Dependencies